NEW: Pennsylvania state troopers, town hurting as slain officer is buried

 Bivens said Frein has “his head shaved on the sides with long hair on top,” wider than a “mohawk” haircut, apparently as part of his mental preparation for his attacks on the troopers.
 The hairstyle is “completely different from what he had worn for years.

 In words directed at Frein, Bivens was blunt.

 “If you are cowering in some cool damp place,” Bivens said, “We are coming for you.
 It is only a matter of time until we bring you to justice for committing these cowardly acts.”

 Nearly 200 officers are scouring eastern Pennsylvania for Frein.
-The manhunt has prompted schools in the area to close Wednesday.
+The manhunt prompted area schools to close Wednesday.

 Until Frein is caught, no one is letting their guard down.
-Bivens said Frein has had a "longstanding gripe with law enforcement and government in general" since at least 2006 and will likely "stay focused on that fight."
-The police lieutenant colonel thinks he's likely still in the general area.
+Bivens said Frein has had a “longstanding gripe with law enforcement and government in general” since at least 2006 and will likely “stay focused on that fight.”
+Bivens said he thinks Frein is likely still in the general area.

 ‘Get him inside’